-As a percentage of total sales, sales in Europe accounted for 37%, sales in the United States accounted for 18%, sales in Mexico accounted for 38% and sales in Latin America accounted for 7%.
+As a percentage of total sales, Mexico sales in accounted for 45%, sales in the Europe accounted for 29%, sales in United States accounted for 19% and sales in Latin America accounted for 7%.

-Cost of sales for the year ended December 31, 2021, increased 2% to Ps.99,735 million from Ps.
-97,661 million in 2020.
-The increase was mainly driven higher raw material costs.
+Cost of sales for the year ended December 31, 2022, increased 11% to Ps.110,989 million from Ps.
+99,735 million in 2021.
+The increase was mainly driven by a net effect of higher raw material and other input costs, and the depreciation of the Euro.

-Gross profit, defined as the difference between revenues and cost of sales, for the year ended December 31, 2021, increased 1% to Ps.
-38,578 million, compared to 38,322 million one year prior.
+Gross profit, defined as the difference between revenues and cost of sales, for the year ended December 31, 2022, a 1% decrease to Ps.
+38,321 million from Ps.
+38,578 million one year prior.
 This increase was primarily due to the factors discussed above.

 Selling and administrative expenses were Ps.
-28,347 in 2021, flat when compared to Ps.
-28,306 million in 2020.
-Sigma implemented expense-savings initiative to partially mitigate the impact from the pandemic.
+29,394 million in 2022, a 4% increase when compared to Ps.
+28,347 million in 2021 mainly due to inflationary effects.

-Other income (expenses), net for the year ended December 31, 2021, was an expense of Ps.
-1,159 million, when compared to 750 million in expense during 2020.
+Other income (expenses), net for the year ended December 31, 2022, was an expense of Ps.
+287,631 million, when compared to Ps.
+1,159 million during 2021.
 This is mainly explained by non-cash asset impairments mainly related to the six plants awaiting final sale approvals in Belgium and the Netherlands, as well as two plants sold in France, that impacted operating income and not EBITDA.

 Operating profit for the period was Ps.
-9,072 million, 2% lower versus Ps.
-9,267 million during 2020.
+8,640 million, down 5% versus Ps.
+9,072 million during 2021.
 This increase was primarily due to the factors discussed above.
+Mainly explained to lower EBITDA and a non-cash impairment mainly related to assets available for sale in Europe.

-Comprehensive financing expense, net, for the year ended December 31, 2021, resulted in an expense of Ps.
-3,361 million.
-This represents a 36% increase from the expense of Ps.
-2,465 million reported in 2020.
-This increase was primarily due to a net exchange loss of Ps.
-1,039 million in the year ended December 31, 2021, primarily explained by payments of the derivative financial instruments and the variations of the mark-to-market caused by the depreciation of the Mexican peso against the US.
-Dollar, using end-of year exchange rates.
+Comprehensive financing expense net, for the year ended December 31, 2022, resulted in an expense of Ps.
+3,388 million.
+This represents a 1% increase from the expense of Ps.
+3,361 million reported in 2021.
+Mainly due to the higher net financial expense.

-Income tax for the year ended December 31, 2021, was a tax expense of Ps.
-4,589 million, a 150% increase year on year, as companies in Mexico are required to recognize the impact of inflation in financing activities, this can result in a tax gain or loss depending on how inflation behaves.
-Given the inflation increase in 2021, we recognized a gain.
-This inflationary tax effects did not require a cash out, since deferred income tax balances were utilized.
+Income tax for the year ended December 31, 2022, was a tax expense of Ps.
+3,249 million, a 29% decrease year on year, mainly because of the higher inflationary effect in financing activities during 2021, in addition to the impact from exchange rate fluctuations.
+These inflationary tax effects did not require a cash out, since deferred income tax balances were utilized.